VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Lunch: Vietnamese Dipped Fish Noodles

-Vietnamese Dipped Fish Noodles is a combination of crispy fried pieces of fish, a rich, and savory broth with chewy rice noodles.
+Vietnamese Dipped Fish Noodles is a combination of crispy fried pieces of fish, a rich and savory broth, and chewy rice noodles.
 It’s easy to eat, and a great introduction to Vietnamese cuisine.

 How to Spend One Week in Hanoi 26